List of EastEnders characters introduced in 2007

 The following is a list of characters that first appeared in the BBC soap opera EastEnders in 2007, by order of first appearance.
 A new family were introduced in this year, with Zainab Masood (Nina Wadia), Masood Ahmed (Nitin Ganatra), Shabnam Masood (Zahra Ahmadi/Rakhee Thakrar) and Tamwar Masood (Himesh Patel) creating the Masood clan.
 Heather Trott (Cheryl Fergison) was introduced, and the Mitchell family was extended, with Ronnie Mitchell (Samantha Womack) and Roxy Mitchell (Rita Simons) as a fiery new double act.
 August saw the arrival of Tanya Branning's (Jo Joyner) drug-addicted sister Rainie Cross (Tanya Franks).
-Former The Bill actor Scott Maslen joined the soap opera as Jack Branning in October, and Tanya and Max Branning's (Jake Wood) son, Oscar Branning, was born in Novebmer.
+Former The Bill actor Scott Maslen joined the soap opera as Jack Branning in October, and Tanya and Max Branning's (Jake Wood) son, Oscar Branning, was born in November.

 DI Kelly

 Detective Inspector Kelly, played by Ian Burfield, is a police detective at Walford Police Station.
-In 2007, he investigates the death of Pauline Fowler (Wendy Richard) and subsequently arrests Sonia Fowler (Natalie Cassidy) for her murder following the funeral.
+He is first seen when he investigates the death of Pauline Fowler (Wendy Richard) and subsequently arrests her daughter-in-law Sonia Fowler (Natalie Cassidy) for her murder following the funeral.
 He arrests May Wright (Amanda Drew) for abducting Summer Swann, and also Phil Mitchell (Steve McFadden) on suspicion of murdering his fiancée Stella Crawford (Sophie Thompson).
-He appears when he is investigating Jay Brown's stabbing.
-In August 2008 he investigates the murder of Jase Dyer (Stephen Lord) and interrogates Billy Mitchell (Perry Fenwick) as a key witness.
-In July 2010 he informs Liz Turner (Kate Williams) that a body found in Albert Square is that of her son Owen (Lee Ross), and takes his ex-wife Denise Johnson (Diane Parish) in for questioning.
+Kelly appears again when he is investigating Jay Brown's stabbing.
+Later that year, he investigates the murder of Jase Dyer (Stephen Lord) and interrogates Billy Mitchell (Perry Fenwick) as a key witness.
+Two years later, he informs Liz Turner (Kate Williams) that a body found in Albert Square is that of her son Owen (Lee Ross), and takes his ex-wife Denise Johnson (Diane Parish) in for questioning.
 Denise is released without charge.
 Kelly later informs Denise's family that her car has been discovered abandoned by a canal, and then that the body of a woman was pulled from the canal along with Denise's mobile phone.
 Lucas identifies the body as Denise's, however, Kelly still believes somebody else was involved in Owen's murder.
-Kelly's actor Ian Burfield had previously played a police detective in 1997, DI Hamilton, and went on to play DCI Peter Arthurs in 2018.
+Actor Ian Burfield had previously played a police detective in 1997, DI Hamilton, and went on to play a third, DCI Peter Arthurs in 2018.